Yu-Gi-Oh! The Dark Side of Dimensions: Plot

-Meanwhile, Seto Kaiba has commissioned an excavation to retrieve the disassembled Millennium Puzzle from the ruins of the Millennium chamber.
-The item had previously housed the spirit of his longtime rival, Pharaoh Atem who is an Egyptian version of Yugi, from Egyptian times whom he hopes to "return to life" in order to settle their ancient score.
-The excavation is interrupted by Diva, who faces Kaiba in a game of Duel Monsters and steals two pieces of the recovered Puzzle.
-He keeps one fragment and gives the other to his younger sister Sera, who passes it on to Yugi Muto, as he is the only one who can reassemble the Puzzle, being the modern-day alternate version of Pharaoh Atem.
+Kaiba locates the Puzzle, which once housed the spirit of the Pharaoh Atem, Kaiba's longtime rival, whom he hopes to revive in order to settle their ancient score.
+The excavation is interrupted by a young man named Diva, who faces Kaiba in a game of Duel Monsters and steals two pieces of the Puzzle.
+He keeps one fragment and gives the other to his younger sister Sera, who passes it on to Yugi; as the modern-day counterpart of the Pharaoh, he is the only one who can reassemble the Puzzle.

-Diva, under the alias "Aigami," forges a "friendship" with Yugi and the rest of his friends.
-He takes interest in Yugi's friend Ryo Bakura, whom he believes is responsible for the death of his father-like mentor, Shadi.
-Using his Quantum Cube, he transports Bakura and Joey Wheeler to another dimension.
-Bakura apologizes and explains that the evil spirit of the Millennium Ring had been responsible.
-The two are interrupted by Mani, who has become warped by the evil energies of the Millennium Ring.
-When Yugi, Téa Gardner, and Tristan Taylor find "Aigami", Aigami reveals himself to be Diva, and his plan to eliminate Bakura as well as Yugi.
-As Diva almost disintegrates the three of them into another dimension, Joey unknowingly returns to the real world, with help of Pharaoh Atem.
+Diva, under the alias "Aigami," befriends Yugi and his friends while taking an interest in Bakura, whom he believes is responsible for the death of his mentor and father figure, Shadi Shin.
+Using the Quantum Cube, he transports Bakura and Joey to another dimension, where Bakura apologizes for Shadi's death and explains that the evil spirit of the Millennium Ring was responsible.
+However, they are interrupted by Diva's friend Mani, who has become warped by the Millennium Ring's evil energy.
+When Yugi, Téa, and Tristan find "Aigami", he reveals his true identity and his plan to eliminate Yugi and his friends.
+As Diva nearly disintegrates them into another dimension, Joey returns to the real world with help from Atem.